wake-up-zaman/Tech-Reviewer/README.md

 ## Project Details

-Markup : * This project contains review of customers Markup : * To implement the site,React router is used Markup : * It also provide a dashboard which is made with rechart Markup : * Custom hook also used
+* This project contains review of customers
+* To implement the site,React router is used
+* It also provide a dashboard which is made with rechart
+* Custom hook also used

 ### `npm start`